henkjannl/DesigningHousingsInFreeCAD/README.md

 # Modifying the Housing Design

-An aspect to consider within this approach is that the ability to directly modify both the **Housing top** and **Housing bottom** components using the part design workbench becomes limited.
-Nonetheless, in practical scenarios, this limitation is inconsequential as modifications can still be efficiently executed on the three original bodies.
+An aspect to consider within this approach is that it is no longer possible to make changes to **Housing top** and **Housing bottom** using the part design workbench.
+Nonetheless, modifications can still be efficiently executed on the three original bodies.
 However, the decision-making process gains significance concerning which specific body to target for the intended alteration.
-A prime example underscores this point: when the housing serves to accommodate electronic components and requires integration with a power cable, it proves simpler to incorporate these features into the original **Housing** body.
+This will be demonstrated in the next example, where we will add a feature to accomodate a power cable to the **Housing** body.

 **1. Making Housing the active component**

-Begin by ensuring that the **Housing** body is exclusively visible and designated as the active component.
-This entails switching to the Part design workbench and a double-click action on the **Housing** body.
+Begin by ensuring that **Housing** is the only visible body and ensure it is the active component by double-clicking it in the Part design workbench.

 <p align="left">
   <img src="./images/02-making-modifications/selecting-housing.png" alt="Selecting housing" width="632">